 Kutztown is a small town where college students really create the town feel and character.
 So many small towns have lost population over the last 20-30 years that having the local college presence in the Kutztown area, with all of the energy of the students filling area dorms and apartments each fall, really helps Kutztown maintain a good economy.

-The overall education level of Kutztown citizens is substantially higher than the typical US community, as 30.71% of adults in Kutztown have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Kutztown citizens is substantially higher than the typical US community, as 32.55% of adults in Kutztown have at least a bachelor's degree.

+Kutztown is a somewhat ethnically-diverse borough.
 The people who call Kutztown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kutztown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Kutztown include Italian, Irish, English, and Pennsylvania German.
+Important ancestries of people in Kutztown include Italian, Irish, English, and Polish.

 The most common language spoken in Kutztown is English.
 Other important languages spoken here include Spanish and West Germanic languages.